martinjanas/Sensum/README.md

 # Sensum - Internal legit cheat - Broken

-## 25th October 2021: Due to recent CSGO update (Operation Riptide), The whole Legitbot and Visible Check is broken, since I tried to<br>
+## 25th October 2021: Due to recent CSGO update (Operation Riptide), The whole Legitbot and Visible Check is broken, since I tried to...
-## do all the things I could think of, I still didnt manage to fix that.
+## ...do all the things I could think of, I still didnt manage to fix that.

 [**List of features**](https://pastebin.com/twMkYr0q) | ***Check the Discussions tab to request a feature.***